 The International Baccalaureate (IB) programme is a separate and independent international curriculum that students may choose to complete at Lester B. Pearson High School.
 This will be done simultaneously with their Alberta Education courses to earn an Alberta high school diploma.
 IB Courses will be matched with similar Alberta Ed courses.
-Students in the IB programme may work towards the IB Diploma or IB Certificates.
+Students in IB may work towards the Diploma, Certificates, or the Career-Related Programme.

 What you can expect as the parent of an IB student?